 If a tag is used for Tag Filter, but is missing in Cost and Usage reports, billing data will not be collected for such Tag Filter and corresponding Info event with list of missing tags will be generated.

 If necessary, this zenpack can query AWS through an HTTP proxy.
 This is configured in the usual way, by setting the *_proxy environment variables.
 Because of this, the setting is global for a particular zenoss process.
 It is therefore important to be aware that, for instance, enabling proxying for zenpython may cause it to be used for other service monitoring beyond just AWS.

-To configure these environment variables, edit the service definitions (via 'serviced service edit' or the Control Center UI) for the zenpython, zenmodeler, zenjobs, and zope containers as follows:
+To configure these environment variables, edit the service definitions (via 'serviced service edit' or the Control Center UI) for the zenpython, zenmodeler, and zenjobs containers as follows:

 "http_proxy=http://[proxy host]:[proxy port]",

 Note that both http_proxy and https_proxy values must begin with http://.
 The no_proxy variable is required so that communication with other zenoss services is not impacted.